jocl0110/react-todo/README.md

 # 📝 React Todo App

 Welcome to my **React Todo App**!
 This is one of my first projects built while learning **React**.
 It’s a simple yet functional application that allows users to manage a list of tasks easily.
-The app connects to an external **API** to fetch and update todos, giving me hands-on experience working with real data.
+The app connects to Airtable **API** to fetch and update todos, giving me hands-on experience working with real data.

 ## 🚀 Features
 - ✅ Add new todos